namdev-rathod/Terraform/README.md

 ### **Module 1: Introduction to Terraform**
 - **1.1** What is Terraform?
   - IaC concepts and benefits
-  - Comparison with other IaC tools (e.g., CloudFormation, Ansible)
+  - Comparison with other IaC tools (e.g., CloudFormation, CDK)
+  - Architecture Of Terraform
 - **1.2** Installing and Setting Up Terraform
-  - Installing Terraform on Linux, macOS, and Windows
+  - Installing Terraform on Linux and Windows
   - Initializing a Terraform project
 - **1.3** Key Terraform Concepts and Terminology
   - Providers, resources, variables, and state